Intensive Care Medicine ST3

 • Interview/selection centre

-vii ‘Intended start date’ refers to the date at which the post commences, not (necessarily) the time an offer is accepted.
-For 2023, ST3 posts this will normally be 2 August 2023, unless a different start date is specifically indicated in advance by the employing trust or HEE local office.
+v ‘Intended start date’ refers to the date at which the post commences, not (necessarily) the time an offer is accepted.

 Fitness to practise